Roundhouse (dwelling): North America

 Roundhouses were a common form of architecture in some Native American Tribes.
 Traditional roundhouses were often used for ceremonies "and provided a large work area during inclement weather."
 The Chaw Se' Roundhouse in California's Indian Grinding Rock State Historic Park is designated with state historical marker #1001.

 Modern roundhouses are being built such as the one at Dancing Rabbit Ecovillage near Rutledge, Missouri, built of cob.

+South America

+Roundhouses are still in use by Indigenous peoples in Brazil, including large communal Shabono.

+Africa

+The African round hut is still in use.

 Oceania

-Raun Haus, Papua New Guinea

-Roundhouses are still in use in Papua New Guinea and are very similar to the ones built in western Europe.
+Raun Haus roundhouses are still in use in Papua New Guinea and are very similar to the ones built in western Europe.

+Arctic

+The Igloo is a temporary roundhouse built from ice.